Positionality of Dumont--Thomas numeration systems for integers: Preliminaries

 we obtain from~\cref{eq: non equality with mupa} that

 which contradicts~\cref{eq: length of prefix of vr}.
 Consequently, \cref{eq: non equality with mupa} is a non-equality, which finishes the proof of existence.

 For uniqueness, we already know that the sequence $((m_i,a_i))_{i=0,\ldots,k-1}$ constructed above is the only $b$-admissible sequence of length $k$ that satisfies the conditions of the statement.
 It remains to show that other lengths do not lead to more such sequences.
-First for $k'>k$, we note that when $k\equiv r \bmod p$ the sequence obtained by prefixing
+For $k'<k$, we clearly do not have the second condition $-|\mu^k(b)|\leq n$ of the statement.
+On the other hand, for $k'>k$, we note that when $k\equiv r \bmod p$, prefixing